1903 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on January 5, 1903.
 In the mayoral election, Alderman Thomas Urquhart defeated incumbent Mayor Oliver Aiken Howland, who was attempting to win a third term in office.
 Urquhart's platform included operating the telephone and gas systems under city management.
 Urquhart had the support of the Toronto Trades and Labour Council.
 Alderman Lamb came in third.

-(In 1903 the Ontario legislature passed a law requiring municipal boards of control to be chosen through direct election by the municipality's voters.
-But this law did not take effect on the Toronto city administration until 1904.)
+(Later, in 1903 the Ontario legislature passed a law requiring municipal boards of control to be chosen through direct election by the municipality's voters.
+This law came into effect for the Toronto city administration in the January 1904 election.)